 As parents, it can be hard to get the balance right when it comes to feeding your children.
-You may be a hard working single mother that opts for time efficiency over home cooked meals, or perhaps you find it too mentally challenging to get your kids to eat their veggies.
-Whatever the reason is, if you’re noticing that your children prefer fries over fiber and soda over h2O, it’s your duty to encourage them to eat healthier for their own health and happiness.
+You may be a hard-working single mother that opts for time-efficiency over home-cooked meals, or perhaps you find it too challenging to get your kids to eat their veggies.
+Whatever the reason is, if you’re noticing that your children prefer fries over fiber and soda over water, it’s your duty to encourage them to eat healthily.

-Children like to know things, it’s a tale as old as time and it’s a part of human nature.
-If you ask someone to do something without explaining why, it is not often well received, regardless of whether you’re six years old or 50.
-If you want your child to finish the vegetables on their plate, explain why.
+Children like to know things.
+It’s a tale as old as time, and it’s part of human nature.
+If you ask someone to do something without explaining why, your request is often refused, regardless of whether you’re six years old or fifty.
+If you want your child to finish the vegetables on their plate, explain why they should.

-The aforementioned study compared this point to smoking: a child is more likely to know the negative impact of smoking rather than the impact of eating unhealthy food.
-This is supported in a recent study published in the journal of Current Obesity Reportsthat found that young children were more likely to eat vegetables if they received more nutrition education, exposure and sensory learning strategies.
-When compared to anti-smoking initiatives that use visceral imagery in advertising campaigns, the impact of not eating vegetables isn’t yet entirely clear to children.
+The aforementioned study compared this point to smoking cigarettes.
+Children are more likely to know about the negative impact of smoking than the impact of eating unhealthy food.
+The idea that explaining why children should eat healthily makes them more likely to do so is supported by a recent study published in the journal of Current Obesity Reports.
+The COR study found that young children were more likely to eat vegetables if they received more nutrition education, exposure, and sensory learning.
+When compared to anti-smoking initiatives that use visceral imagery in advertising campaigns, the impact of not eating vegetables isn’t nearly as clear to children.

-As parents you want the best for your children, above addressing your own needs.
-You may make a home cooked, wholesome meal for your children but for yourself it’s a fast food take out or a candy bar.
-Even though you’re making the effort for your children, they find it difficult to differentiate between your standards for them versus your standards for yourself.
-If you’re not adhering to the dietary requirements you’ve demanded for your child – why would they adhere to them either?
+As parents, you want the best for your children.
+You often prioritize your children’s needs above your own.
+You may make a home-cooked, healthy meal for your children, but for yourself it’s a fast-food take-out or a candy bar.
+Even though you’re making the effort for your children, they will find it difficult to differentiate between your standards for them versus your standards for yourself.
+If you’re not adhering to the dietary requirements you’ve demanded for your child, why should they adhere to them either?

-A study published in the Journal of Law, Medicine and Ethics examined the influence of parental eating habits on children.
+A study published in the Journal of Law, Medicine and Ethics examined the influence of parental habits on children.
 The study found that children mirror their parents, particularly with regards to their diet.
-This, they concluded, was due to genetic predispositions and repeated exposure of unhealthy foods, and the social modelling element of the family system.
-During pregnancy and early life, if the mother is repeatedly consuming very high sugar foods, it’s more likely that her child will have a craving for sugar, as explored in a study by the Journal of Nutrition Education.
+This mirroring, they concluded, was caused by genetic predispositions, repeated exposure to unhealthy foods, and the social-modeling element of the family system.
+According to a study conducted by the Journal of Nutrition Education, a child will develop a craving for sugar if its mother repeatedly consumes high-sugar foods during pregnancy and the child’s early life.

-A study found that children naturally chose to increase their consumption of fruits, vegetables and dairy after observing adults consume these foods.
-So if you want to eat your children to eat healthier, you too should eat healthier.
+Another study found that children naturally choose to increase their consumption of fruits, vegetables, and dairy after observing adults consume these foods.
+If you want your children to eat healthier, you should also eat healthier.

-Children don’t know unless you teach them, and it should be taught that a balance between exercise and food intake must be achieved to stay at a healthy weight.
-This is likely to encourage children to seek healthier food choices when given the choice and reasoning.
+Children can’t be expected to know what you don’t teach them.
+They should be taught that maintaining a healthy weight requires a balance between exercise and food intake.
+Children are more likely to seek healthier food choices when they are given the choice and the factual evidence.

-However, it doesn’t mean that all unhealthy food is off the market.
-When it comes to balance, parents should try to promote healthy food as the standard diet and make exceptions for treat, nutrient poor food.
-If this is reversed and junk food becomes the standard, what motivation does your child have to eat their vegetables?
+However, it doesn’t mean that all unhealthy food is off the table.
+When it comes to balance, parents should try to promote healthy food as the standard diet and make nutrient-poor food the exceptional treat.
+If this balance is reversed and junk food becomes the standard, what motivation does a child have to eat their vegetables?

 It has been shown in numerous studies that the food environment of the child predicts their weight.
-If a child has frequent exposure to fast food restaurants, research shows that they are more likely to consume these foods and crave them.
-Parents often don’t realize how many advertisements children see on an hourly basis for junk food options.
-Advertisements that are specifically targeting children by using friendly animal figures, bright colors and emotive language that speaks directly to them.
+If a child has frequent exposure to fast-food restaurants, research shows that they are more likely to consume and crave fast food.
+Parents often don’t realize how many advertisements children see on an hourly basis for junk food.
+These advertisements specifically target children by using friendly animal figures, bright colors, and emotive language.

-A study that examined this phenomenon had children watch a cartoon that contained food advertisements and were then offered a snack.
-The children who watched the cartoon with food ads consumed 45 percent more than the children who watched the cartoon without ads.
-Ultimately, children are easily influenced when it comes to the appeal of consuming unhealthy food options.
-So limit your child’s screen time or opt for media that doesn’t contain advertisements like Netflix.
+In one particular study, researchers played one of two cartoons for two sets of children.
+The first cartoon contained advertisements for junk food, and the second cartoon did not.
+The children who watched the cartoon with food ads consumed 45 percent more food than the children who watched the cartoon without ads.
+Ultimately, children can be easily influenced to consume unhealthy food.
+So, it is important to limit your child’s screen-time or opt for media (such as Netflix) that doesn’t contain advertisements.

-For the benefit of your child, try and remove the barriers that are blocking your child from eating healthily.
-Remove the junk food from the house and replace with fruits and healthy snacks, create home cooked meals that are nutrient and flavor dense, be the change you want your child to see.
+For the benefit of your child, try to remove the barriers that are blocking him or her from eating healthily.
+Remove the junk food from the house and replace it with fruits and healthy snacks.
+Create home-cooked meals that are rich in flavor and nutrients.
+Be the change you want your child to see.

-- Author, Emilina Lomas is a qualified nutritionist and freelance writer originally from London but has now relocated to Orange County, California.
-She completed her undergraduate degree at a top London University in medical anthropology (BSc) and wrote a dissertation about consumption patterns and obesity in the US.
-She then completed her master’s degree in nutrition to become a qualified nutritionist.
+Emilina Lomas is a qualified nutritionist and freelance writer.
+She is originally from London, but she has now relocated to Orange County, California.
+She completed her undergraduate degree (BSc) in medical anthropology at a top London university and wrote a dissertation about consumption patterns and obesity in the US.
+She then completed her master’s degree in nutrition and became a qualified nutritionist.